 - Larger tripod for floor/table: This is what I use for videos like the one above.
 I can extend it higher if I’m shooting a sit-down type of video and I don’t have a table in front of me to prop up the handheld tripod on.
 I carry a large handbag with me everywhere I go, so this slips down inside of it too when I know I’m headed out to shoot video/photos.
 Although this wouldn’t be a “take just in case” type of tripod, whereas the handheld tripod above is.
 I also use this tripod to support my huge Nikon D7200, so it serves a lot of different purposes!

 - 128 GB SD Card: After a lot of trial and error, I’ve found that the 128 GB SD works better for me than the smaller cards (although smaller are nice to have as a back-up).
 Nothing worse than shooting a video and it stops because you’ve run out of space on the card.
 After a couple of videos, I usually transfer them to Dropbox, so I can use and reuse the SD card.

 More Vlogging and Blogging Video Equipment Resources

 Those accessories are specifically for shooting video with the Canon G7X Mark II PowerShot 20.1MP Digital Camera.
-But if you’re looking for more video equipment and accessories, then I really recommend hopping over to my video equipment and resources page, where I go into a TON of detail about shooting video with my Nikon D7200 and even my webcam!
+But if you’re looking for more video equipment and accessories, then I really recommend hopping over to my video equipment and resources page, and my photo editing tips, where I go into a TON of detail about shooting video with my Nikon D7200 and even my webcam!